 San Francisco California, USA Travel Guide

-Muni provides wide coverage across the city.
-BART offers faster, regional travel, connecting the city to the East Bay and SFO.
+Muni provides wide coverage all over the city.
+BART offers faster, regional travel, joining the town to the East Bay and SFO.

 Route maps are available online and at major stations.
 Important Muni hubs include Embarcadero, Market Street stations, Civic Center, and Union Square.